cpinitiative/usaco-guide/content/5_Gold/SRQ.md

 ---
 id: SRQ
-title: "1D Static Range Queries"
+title: "Static Range Queries"
 author: Benjamin Qi
 prerequisites:
- -
-     - todo
-description: todo
+description: Range queries for any associative operation over a static array.
 ---

 Given a static array $A[1],A[2],\ldots,A[N]$, you want to answer queries in the form $A[l]\ominus A[l+1]\ominus \cdots \ominus A[r]$ where $\ominus$ denotes any associative operation.